Updated on October 8th, 2021 by Nikolaos Sismanis

 Source: 13F filings, Author

-Facebook has excellent financials, with a net cash position of $64.2 billion (6.8% of the market capitalization of the stock).
-Facebook is one of the few companies that have no debt.
-This is a testament to the strength of its business model and its clean execution.
+Facebook is currently enjoying excellent financials, with a net cash position of $64 billion (roughly 6.6% of the market capitalization of the stock).
+Facebook is one of the extremely few companies that have no debt.
+This is a testament to the strength of its business model and its execution.

-Moreover, even though more than 1/3 of the globe uses at least one of the apps of Facebook on a monthly basis, its user base is still growing at double-digit rates.
-In fact, Facebook’s MAU growth rate has remained robust, never falling under the double-digits, which is hard to believe considering its 2.8 billion user base.
+Moreover, even though half of the globe uses at least one of the apps of Facebook on a monthly basis, its user base is still growing at double-digit rates.
+The company has reported an all-time high bottom line of $38.96 billion over the past four quarters, amid user growth and snowballing ARPU (Average Revenue Per User.)

 For these reasons, it would not be a complete surprise if Facebook paid a dividend at some point in the future.